In this article

 Text secondary: #BFBFBF — muted for supporting text, reducing visual competition

-Accent colors: Crimson (#E63946), Gold (#FFB703), Mint (#06D6A0) — used sparingly for highlights, status indicators, and celebrations.
+Accent colors: Crimson (#E63946), Gold (#FFB703), Mint (#06D6A0) — used sparingly for highlights and emphasis.
 These pop against the dark background without overwhelming.

 The Focus Benefit